 - Use water to distract them–either have a bucket or a hose ready.

-- Throw a towel or blanket over the aggressor to disorient or distract him.
+- Throw a towel or blanket over the aggressor to disorient or distract them.

 - Scream or make a loud noise using a whistle or horn.